CISSP-Study-Resources

 • Risk is threat with a vulnerability

-• Risk = threat * vulnerability (or probability of harm * severity of harm)
+• Risk = threat * vulnerability (or probability of harm multiplied by severity of harm)

 • Addressing either the threat or threat agent or vulnerability directly results in a reduction of risk (known as threat mitigation)